June Lake

 Camp," and has been famous for quality mountain recreation since the

 1920's.
-The Rush Creek Trailhead is located near the resort at the north
+The Rush Creek Trail head is located near the resort at the north

 end of the lake, providing trail access to the Rush Creek Basin, the